Cincinnati Catastrophic Injury Lawyer & Ohio Product Liability Attorney Reviewing cases of Traumatic Eye Injury for plaintiffs nationwide

 More than 15 percent (65,000) of eye injuries occur in the workplace.
 Each day, 2000 workers suffer an eye injury that requires treatment, ranging from abrasions to perforation.

 Of the 2.4 million, there are over 50,000 cases of monocular blindness following a traumatic eye injury.
 Potential eye hazards are found in every industry.
 OSHA standards require that every employer proved the appropriate eye protection for the type of hazard to be encountered.
-Yet, eye protection may not prevent blunt trauma from causing a blow out fracture.
+Yet, eye protection may not prevent blunt trauma from causing a blowout fracture.

-Working on contingency fees, the Lyon Firm has developed compelling evidence in traumatic eye injury cases through medical professionals to present the highest quality evidence and arguments on the Plaintiff’s behalf.
+Working on contingency fees, The Lyon Firm has developed compelling evidence in traumatic eye injury cases through medical professionals to present the highest quality evidence and arguments on the Plaintiff’s behalf.
 This work has resulted in significant settlements and improvement to quality of life and healthcare.

 A large variety of injuries, infections and activities can result in serious, permanent ocular trauma, causing significant financial stress and can severely diminish overall quality of life.
 The following is an incomplete list of common causes for eye injuries.